AmelieEve/RIIV/README.md

 ## Project architecture

-The project CMakeLists and main are in the root directory, an `assets` directory contains the annotated database from the first phase.
+The project CMakeLists and main are in the root directory, an `images` directory contains the annotated database from the first phase as well as the test database.
+The main program is in `OpenCV1.cpp` and the correct images directory has to be specified at the beginning of it.